-Just about every business in the retail sector is familiar with the practice of showrooming among their customers.
+Just about every business in the retail sector is familiar with the practice of showrooming among its customers.
 This occurs when consumers visit a brick-and-mortar store to research a product or to get a hands-on feel for it but ultimately end up buying the product online at a competitor’s website.
 Ever since the advent of the Internet, showrooming has been a major problem for retailers and has attributed to major financial losses for traditional stores.

 This is where digital signage enters the fray and can be of benefit.
 It increases the in-store shopping experience, which in turn increases the likelihood of items purchased on the spot.

 Showrooming is made even easier nowadays now that smartphones and tablets are readily available.
 In fact, two-thirds of mobile phone users in the U.S. indicated that they use their device to compare prices and research product specs.
 38% also indicated that they use their device while in the store.

 About one in 10 shoppers indicated that they always perform a price comparison check on their phone right before purchasing a product at a brick-and-mortar store.
 It goes without saying that customers would make the purchase elsewhere if they find a lower price for the same product at another store.

 How Digital Signage can Reduce Missed Sales Opportunities

 Most retailers know that a positive shopping experience is the key to converting a browsing shopper into an actual buyer.
 The following are three ways to increase customer satisfaction using digital signage and kiosk systems.